Monday, October 29, 2018

 Approaching Avraham for his final challenge at the Akedah, God prefaced the command by calling out his name: “Avraham!”
 (22:1) He challenged Avraham to answer the call of his true self-identity.
 And Avraham courageously responded “Hineni – Here I am!”
 His single-word response reflected his confidence in completing the ultimate test of his life’s mission – self-identity.
 “One is tempted to suggest that Abraham, by responding as he does, almost passes the test even before it begins,” Leon Kass wrote, “he knows who is calling and before whom he stands and he makes himself fully available to a source beyond himself.”

-As the frightening encounter at the top of the mountain neared its end, God’s messenger reappeared to Avraham and addressed him: “Avraham, Avraham!”
-Avraham understood that his life’s mission was complete.
-Having achieved a genuine self-identity, he had become a model for future seekers of God.
+As the frightening encounter atop the mountain neared its end, God’s messenger reappeared to Avraham and addressed him: “Avraham, Avraham!”
+Avraham then understood that his life’s mission was complete.
+Having achieved a genuine self-identity, he became the model for future seekers of God.
 And so, he confidently responded “Hineni – Here I am!”

 Tuesday, October 23, 2018